 Another 111 words(8 lines of text) are included under the topic Early Schellenberger Notables in all our PDF Extended History products.

 For many Germans, emigration to North America was an inviting alternative to the trials of life in the old country.
 From the mid-17th into the present century, thousands of Germans migrated across the Atlantic.
 They capitalized on the chance to escape poverty and persecution, and to own their own land.
 After 1650, Germans settled throughout the states of Pennsylvania, Texas, New York, Illinois, and California.
 Many also landed in Canada, settling in Ontario or father west on the rich land of the prairies.
 Among them:

-Schellenberger Settlers in the United States in the 18th Century
+Schellenberger Settlers in United States in the 18th Century

-Schellenberger Settlers in the United States in the 19th Century
+Schellenberger Settlers in United States in the 19th Century

 The Schellenberger Family Crest was acquired from the Houseofnames.com archives.
 The Schellenberger Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.